DarrahK/DarrahK/README.md

 ### About me

-- 📚 MMath Mathematics Graduate which done academic research in Machine Learning
+- 📚 MMath Mathematics graduate which done academic research in Machine Learning
 - 🚩 CTF player.
 Ranked top 0.5% on [TryHackMe](https://tryhackme.com)
 - 🤖 Intested in Machine Learning with medical applications